StancuFlorin/google-assistant-samsung-smart-tv-integration/README.md

-# Google Home - Samsung Smart TV Integration #
+# Google Assistant - Samsung Smart TV Integration #

 Use your Google Home device as a remote for your Samsung Smart TV.
 There is no need for a Logitech Harmony device.